Abdelmouhssine/Hardening-CIS-Apache-HTTP-Server-2.4-Benchmark/README.md

 CIS Apache HTTP Server 2.4 Benchmark
 ======================================

-This role is related with the document which the CIS benchmark has annonced which concern the Hardening of HTTPD webserver "CIS Apache HTTP Server 2.4 Benchmark".
+This role is related with the document which the CIS benchmark has annonced which concern the Hardening of HTTPD webserver "CIS Apache HTTP Server 2.4 Benchmark". <br>
-This role provide a secure configuration of HTTPD Server
+This role provide a secure configuration of HTTPD Server in Centos7 or RHEL Environnement.

 Requirements
 ------------

-Ansible >= 2.5.
+Ansible >= 2.5. <br>
 HTTPD Server in remote.